 So, what are the benefits?

 First of all, the air quality will drastically improve.
 Extractor fans will help refresh the air in your bathroom and get rid of odours and smells.
 They also help with condensation, so if you love your hot showers, then you might want to think about installing an extractor as soon as possible.
 This way, you can keep your paint, wallpaper and furniture looking good for as long as possible, which will also save your budget.
 Plus, these extractors will also help you avoid air pollution and prevent mould and mildew, so your health will benefit from installing an extractor fan in your space, too.

 What type of extractors are out there?

 There are three types of extractors to keep in mind when shopping around for one.
-For example, axial extractor fans can be used if your bathroom is close to an external wall, or has an external wall.
-These are great if the air doesn’t have to travel throughout your home’s vent to be gone and dusted.
+For example, you can use axial extractor fans if your bathroom is close to an external wall, or has an external wall.
+These are great if the air doesn’t have to travel throughout your home’s vent.

-There’s the centrifugal bathroom fan, which is ideal if the air has to be moved a longer distance.
+There’s the centrifugal bathroom fan, which is ideal if you need to move the air a longer distance.
 For instance, in your shower or bath zone, you can opt for an overhead centrifugal fan placed on the ceiling to help with removing moisture and condensation quicker.

 And lastly, you can have an inline extractor installed in the ducting for out-of-sight ventilation.
-But don’t forget that all the electrical work must be carried out by a fully qualified electrician, so no DIY, please.
+But don’t forget that a fully qualified electrician needs to carry out all the electrical work.
+So no DIY, please.